-2011 122 , COLL 100 First Year Seminar 1 General Edu cation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to American National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
-Option 1: MATH 103 MATH 103R MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or Technical Mathematics I w/ review or College Algebra or Technical Mathematics II or Trigonometry PreCalculus or higher 5-8 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) ANTH, COMI 104,110 or GI SOSC, SOCI, Minimum To tal General Education Credit Hours 18 Specific Pro gram Requirements Bricklayer BSAD 109 Principles of Supervision 3 CSIS 100 CSIS 115 Digital Literacy or Computer Concepts and Applications 2-3 EHSS 112 Introduction to Health & Safety for Construction 1 INTE 124 Employment Strategies for Technical Careers 2 INTE 151 Industrial Rigging 3 General Elect 6 , , , prenticeship (Credit by Certification) 29 Total Credit H lours 65-69
+COLL 100 First Year Seminar 1 General Education Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
+Option 1: MATH 103 MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or College Algebra and Technical Mathematics II or Trigonometry PreCalculus or higher 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) Any course numbered 100 or higher from the following disciplines: ART, ANTH, COMM, ECON, ENGL, FOREIGN LANGUAGE, GEOG (Except 104,110 or GIS Courses), HIST, HUMN, MUSI, PHIL, POLS, PSYC, SIGN, SOSC.
+SOCI, THEA 3-5 Minimum To Minimum Total General Education Credit Hours Specific Program Requirements Bricklayer BSAD 109 CSIS 100 CSIS 115 Principles of Supervision Digital Literacy or Computer Concepts and Applications 3 2-3 EHSS 112 Introduction to Health & Safety for Construction 1 INTE 151 Industrial Rigging 3 General Electives 6 Bricklaying Apprenticeship (Credit by Certification) 29 Total Credit I Total Credit Hours

-^{} Federally approved bricklaying apprenticeship program that contains a minimum 450 clock hours of classroom instruction and 6000 clock hours of on-the-job training.
+\ Federally approved bricklaying apprenticeship program that contains a minimum 450 clock hours of classroom instruction and 6000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate craft.